All dogs in Ohio must be physically confined at all times or under the reasonable control of some person.

 All dogs three months of age or older must be licensed.

-No, if your dog is licensed for the current year in another Ohio county you do not need to register with Sandusky County until January 31 of the following year.
+No, if your dog is licensed for the current year in another Ohio county you do not need to register with Sandusky County until January 31 of the following year, or you may transfer your current license to a Sandusky County license for a $5 fee.

 No, state law does not permit the Sandusky County Dog Shelter to handle cats.